Learn the commands to install the open-source QCAD 2D program on Debian 11 Bullseye using the command line terminal.

 sudo rm /etc/apt/sources.list.d/alexp.list /usr/share/keyrings/alexp_key.gpg

-QCAD is an open source software used to draw two-dimensional technical drawings digitally for interiors, buildings structures, or mechanical parts as well as schematics.
+QCAD is an open-source software used to draw two-dimensional technical drawings digitally for interiors, building structures, or mechanical parts as well as schematics.

 The cost for the professional paid version of QCAD is $38 USD dollars.
-Whereas the community edition of QCAD-2D is absolutely free of cost.
+Whereas the community edition of QCAD-2tely is free of cost.

 Yes, the professional version of QCAD using add-ons can open and support DWG files.